sathwikreddy17/History-Reels/SECURITY.md

 ## Reporting a Vulnerability

-The Myth Factory team takes security seriously.
+The History Reels team takes security seriously.
 If you discover a security vulnerability, please follow these guidelines:

 ### 🔒 **How to Report**